Telecominfraproject/wlan-ucentral-schema/docs/REFACTOR.md

 - Add traceability comments for debugging
 - Implement early validation with proper error handling
 - All tests pass with updated expected outputs"

+# For base templates
+git add renderer/templates/[template].uc tests/unit/base/[template]/output/
+git commit -s -m "base/[template]: update to new templating pattern

+- Organize helper functions by prefix (has_, is_, validate_)
+- Extract configuration generation into focused functions
+- Use UCI helpers for consistent output formatting
+- Add traceability comments for debugging
+- Implement early validation with proper error handling
+- All tests pass with updated expected outputs"
 ```

 **Deliverable**: Refactored template with **all tests passing** and modern code organization, **committed to git**.